 # Generating an API key

-API keys allow you to authenticate with P0's Management API and integrate P0 into your infrastructure-as-code workflows.
-You need an API key to:
+API keys let you authenticate with P0's Management API and integrate P0 into your infrastructure-as-code workflows.
+A P0 API key carries the full **Owner** role.
+You can use an API key to:

 * Use the [Management API](/p0-management/management-api.md) to programmatically configure P0 settings